shikhar321/shikhar321/README.md

 <img align="right" img height="25" src="https://komarev.com/ghpvc/?username=rahullgupta&style=for-the-badge" />

 <p>
-  I'm Shikhar Gupta, a 3rd year Computer Science Undergraduate at Chandigarh University.
+  I'm Shikhar Gupta, a Computer Science Graduate from Chandigarh University.

   I am interested in Web Development and Programming and want to explore these fields and other fields in Computer Science to the fullest.